choguun/edgewell/README.md

   byte-for-byte (the showcase stub is deterministic — no `Date.now()`, no random IDs).

-## What's new in v3.0.1 (hardening)

-v3.0.1 is a quality-and-completeness pass over the v3.0.0 surface.
+### Quality and completeness pass

-The CLI was ported from JavaScript to TypeScript (`tsconfig.build.json`
-+ `pnpm build`), every blocker-class finding from the third UAT pass was fixed, and the companion subsystem is now fully wired up.
+The CLI was ported from JavaScript to TypeScript (`tsconfig.build.json` + `pnpm build`), every blocker-class finding from the third UAT pass was fixed, and the companion subsystem is now fully wired up.

 - **`edgewell showcase` command**: prints the multi-agent + tool-calling + P2P-fallback trace without a live QVAC SDK.
 See